ManasDroid/GitLearningRepo/README.md

 # GitLearningRepo
-This Repo is a part of learning Git
+This Repo is a part of learning Git.